tadeasresler/ansible/roles/send-email/README.md

 #VARS
   main.yml
     Encrypted by ansible-vaul.
 Password to the ansible vault is in AURA's Bitwarden.
     Consists of configuration settings and credentials.
+Test